tophee/NotePlan-Obsidian-Switcher/README.md

 ## Customization

 - **Vault Name:**
-  - The script uses a hardcoded vault name `"co.noteplan.NotePlan-setapp"`.
+  - The script uses a hardcoded vault name `co.noteplan.NotePlan-setapp`.
 You can customize this by changing the `vault` variable in the script to match your vault name.
+  - The script assumes that Hyper + U is the Hotkey in Obsidian for copying the note URL.
+If you have a different Hotkey, change the script accordingly.

 ## Troubleshooting